grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "They might not be wrong."
 Percy stood upright and smoked.
 "Fuck it.
 Here's what we're going to do: we're going to creep on a direct course towards Stilt City.
 If we can lose them, even briefly, we'll surface and try to get in touch with Shakes --- we'll launch the pigeon."
 She waved her hand in the air in a way that might indicate a bird fluttering off.

-"His name is Herschel.
-And what if Herschel finds, Shakes.
+"Herschel.
+And what if Herschel finds Shakes.
 Then what?"

 "Have him run interference or something.
 Whatever the hell it is we hired him for!"